 Pangarchulla Peak has become a dream summit for many trekkers.
 Located in the Garhwal region of the Himalayas, the extreme cold of winters and the added challenges of knee-deep snow is the kind of thrill we strive for!
 Pangarchulla is known for its knife ridge, which is difficult to hike even in summers.
 One can only imagine how difficult it would be in the snow-covered months.

 Pangarchulla offers some spellbinding views of mighty mountain peaks like Nanda Devi and Chaukhamba from its summit.
-Owing to the challenges and the thrill it offers, Pangarchulla is one of the most sought-after treks in the country.
+Owing to the challenges and the thrill it offers, this is one of the most sought-after treks in the country.
 It is a part of many travel bucket lists.
-Many adventure-seekers are constantly looking for a winter expedition to Pangarchulla Summit and many organizations have even started winter batches of Pangarchulla.
+Many adventure-seekers are constantly looking for a winter expedition to Pangarchulla Summit and many organizations have even started winter batches.
 Despite this, we don’t run a single batch to this stunning mountain in the winter.
-You may ask why.
-Let us elucidate why Pangarchulla is not a good idea in winters.

 Mechanics Of Hard Snow

 - The snow season in the Himalayan region of Uttarakhand starts in December and lasts till the end of February.
 If you think December is the right time to witness the blankets of snow over the mountains, then you are completely wrong.
 This is because, even if the snow showers begin in December, the fresh snowfall cover is quite delicate and thin and it is just not sturdy enough to withstand your body weight.
 One wrong footing and you may easily sink deep into the snow.

 - Another notable thing about the Pangarchulla trail is that it is full of huge boulders.
 Imagine stepping on a deceptive snow layer and being sucked into the gaps between these boulders.
 There is a good chance of breaking a leg or much worse.